 Id. at 285-286.

-Counsel had the opportunity to argue that there was a reasonable safe alternative route, this was a question of fact to be determined by the jury.
-Obviously the jury either found that the Defendant did not meet its burden, or that there was no reasonable alternative route, or that the Plaintiff’s actions were not voluntary.
+Counsel had the opportunity to argue that there was a reasonably safe alternative route, this was a question of fact to be determined by the jury.
+Obviously, the jury either found that the Defendant did not meet its burden, or that there was no reasonable alternative route, or that the Plaintiff’s actions were not voluntary.

 The Court’s instruction was consistent with Maryland Law and therefore, a new trial should not be granted.

 WHEREFORE, the Plaintiff, Sharon Woullard, requests that the Court deny the Defendant’s Motions for Remittitur or New Trial, based on the aforementioned reasons.

 LAURA G. ZOIS